Friday, May 31, 2024

 This was a standard 4 ply worsted weight yarn.
 It was interesting to watch this yarn color pool into diagonal stripes.

 For the inside, I used some scrap fabric from a pillowcase that used to belong to my mother-in-law and that I inherited when she passed.
-It's nice to think that a little girl will have a piece of my mother-in-law who was also and artist.
+It's nice to think that a little girl will have a piece of my mother-in-law who was also an artist.
 She was great with kids and enjoyed giving girly-girl things to her granddaughters.

 I used the same kind of decoration on this purse as the previous two - a white crocheted flower with a flower-shaped button.